 We look to Jesus.
 He came to earth to give us an example of how to love.
 Not only that, he then took on a brutal beating, got nailed to a cross by his hands and feet, and suffered a slow death of his earthly body…for you.
 He went through all of this to forgive you of your sins so that you can talk with God directly, and go to heaven.

-This past May I have done a little experiment and practiced what I just preached.
+Not long ago I did a little experiment and practiced what I just preached.
 It has been an amazing venture.
-And I have learned a great deal on how to simplify my life.
-I simplify loved my neighbor.
+And I have learned a great deal about how to simplify my life.
+I simply loved my neighbor.
+During this time I also discovered more about myself, an added bonus.

 How do you love your neighbor to simplify your life?